-If you're in the market for a new lifting rack or cage but you're not to sure where to start, then you've come to the right place!
+If you're in the market for a new power rack but you're not to sure where to start, then you've come to the right place!

-This buyer's guide will navigate you through all things racks, rigs and cages, including product recommendations matched to your individual needs!
+This buyer's guide will navigate you through all things power cages including product recommendations matched to your individual needs!

-First things first, you need to understand each of the foundational components to your lifting set-up.
+First things first, you need to understand each of the foundational components to your squat rack.
 As you can see from the diagram below most our racks, rigs and cages will feature uprights, a lifting area, j-hooks, spotter arms, and a base.
-Majority will also include some sort of pull up bar for a bit of extra variety.
+Majority will also include some sort of pull up bar for added variety.

 TYPES OF RACKS, RIGS AND CAGES